sjohann81/ucx-os/README.md

 ##### ucx_sem_wait()

 - Waits on a semaphore.
-A task can either decrement the semaphore value and pass atomically (semaphore value is > 1 before the call), or block on the semaphore (semaphore value is <= 0 before the call).
+A task can either decrement the semaphore value and pass atomically (semaphore value is > 0 before the call), or block on the semaphore (semaphore value is <= 0 before the call).

+##### ucx_sem_trywait()

+- Tries to waits on a semaphore.
+A task can either decrement the semaphore value and pass atomically (semaphore value is > 0 before the call), or return with an error.

 ##### ucx_sem_signal()